pivotal/docs-tap/app-live-view/install.hbs.md

 Before installing Application Live View, complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).

-In addition, install Cartographer Conventions which is bundled with Supply Chain Choreographer as of the v0.5.3 release.
+In addition, install Cartographer Conventions, which is bundled with Supply Chain Choreographer as of the v0.5.3 release.
 To install, see [Installing Supply Chain Choreographer](../scc/install-scc.md).
 For more information, see [Cartographer Conventions](../cartographer-conventions/about.md).

 ## <a id='install-app-live-view'></a> Install Application Live View